binarybrain11/cryptographyInteractive/README.md

 'right' for the Right library in a left vs right attack
 'random' for the random library in a real vs random attack
 'real' for the real library in a real vs random attack

+# Perl

+Data is passed to subroutines as a list of bytes casted to characters.
+For example a message of all zeros of length lambda could be written as:

+    $message = chr(0x0) x $lambda;

+### Attack Function

+The attacking function will be passed two arguments: lambda and scheme.
+These can be captured with the line `my ($lambda, $scheme) = @_;`

+`$scheme` is a hash that contains the relevant subroutines for the problem you are working on.
+The following keys will return subroutines, if they exist for the problem:
+    $scheme->{CTXT}
+    $scheme->{EAVESDROP}
+    $scheme->{QUERY}
+    $scheme->{LOOKUP}

+The attacking function will return a string to indicated its guess for distinguishing the actual libraries.
+The guesses are:
+'left' for the Left library in a left vs right attack
+'right' for the Right library in a left vs right attack
+'random' for the random library in a real vs random attack
+'real' for the real library in a real vs random attack